-We were in La Paz with my brother and a friend, we decided to visit Sorata, a locality to the north of the capital at about 3h30 of route, in order to get there you must take a little van outside the cemetery of La Paz, these vans are well known for super uncomfortable, with luck your legs fit in between the seats.
+We were in La Paz with my brother and a friend, we decided to visit Sorata, a locality to the north of the capital at about 3h30 of route, in order to get there you must take a little van outside the cemetery of La Paz, these vans are well known for super uncomfortable, with luck your legs fit in the seat.
 Luckily the beautiful green landscape will make you forget this discomfort.

 In order to stay, we chose the campsite “El Vergel” (camping that my brother went to on his previous trip), very beautiful, surrounded by a forest and near a stream.
 If you like the adventure I really recommend it!
 Especially because you have to access a downhill road (very steep) the problem isn’t to go down, but to make the climb with the backpacks, so it is advisable to carry provisions before going down.
 The campground cost us 14 Bolivians the night, the owners are very friendly hippies that live in a sustainable way.
 Besides selling organic dishes such as pies, empanadas desserts, you can also buy weed cookies.

 By the time we set up camp, we had already noticed that the local fauna was particularly hostile to humans: Terribly annoying yellow mosquitoes buzzed around any surface of the exposed skin and stung us mercilessly.
 We did not notice the itch until after a while when we felt an uncontrollable eagerness to scratch us with a fork very furiously, so it is highly recommended to walk in long pants!

 It is important not to scratch because it will prolong the sting!, I was stung and it easily took a week until it disappeared because of me scratching it.